The Function of a Valve Positioner

-- Pneumatic devices send and receive pneumatic signals.
+- Pneumatic devices, like the Fisher 3610 Pneumatic Positioner, send and receive pneumatic signals.
 They are intrinsically safe and can provide a large amount of force to close a valve.

 - Single-acting or three-way pneumatic positioners send air to and exhaust air from only one side of a single-acting valve actuator that is opposed by a range spring.

 - Double-acting or four-way pneumatic positioners send and exhaust air from both sides of the actuator.

 - Electric valve positioners send and receive electrical signals.
 There are three electric actuation types: single-phase and three-phase alternating current (AC), and direct current (DC) voltage.